 “Next year is obviously a big one because it’s the Olympics.
 If I can get close to making those times would be really good.
 Tokyo is an outside goal of mine, I’m not too far off the best girls in Britain.”

-Ed Mildred ends the Games with two golds and two silvers, his 200m Freestyle win on the final night his first individual title.
+Ed Mildred ends the Games with three golds and two silvers, his 200m Freestyle win on the final night his first individual title.